Praveen-kumar-Reddy-Idamakanti/Password_Manager/README.md

 - Encrypted credential storage using MongoDB.
 - User-friendly React-based interface.
 - Ability to store and retrieve credentials securely.
-- Edit and update stored credentials (Work in Progress).
+- Edit and update stored credentials.
 - Production deployment preparations.

 ## Technologies Used